 Alkaline for Life®

-Testing your pH: a pathway to alkaline balance
+How to test your body pH: a pathway to alkaline balance

 By Dr. Susan E. Brown, PhD

 It’s not easy to tell what condition your bones are in at any given time.
 The only

 real outward signals that your bones may be weakening are receding gums, weak or